Welcome!

 Working papers

 I study stationary expected payoffs in a random-proposer coalitional-bargaining model with transferable utility and a proposer-independent characteristic function that need not be monotone.
 I first show that proposer independence alone does not guarantee uniqueness: equilibrium delay can create a positive-feedback channel between continuation probabilities and continuation values that supports multiple payoff vectors.
-Then, focusing on primitives for which every equilibrium is no-delay, I characterize deterministic payoffs as zeros of a payoff-equation correspondence that is discontinuous at tie vectors.
-I introduce a logit perturbation of coalition choice and use topological degree to relate perturbed roots to deterministic roots.
+For the general model, I characterize expected payoffs as zeros of a payoff-equation correspondence that is discontinuous at tie vectors and introduce a logit perturbation of coalition choice.
+I then restrict attention to primitives for which every equilibrium is no-delay and use topological degree to relate perturbed roots to deterministic roots.
 This yields a uniqueness theorem stated as a sufficient local sign condition, which I verify in an additive environment with convex size costs that allows non-monotone characteristic functions.
-The logit perturbation also provides a numerical approximation of deterministic expected payoffs. -
+The logit perturbation also provides a numerical approximation of deterministic expected payoffs.

 We analyze a multilateral war of attrition game with majority rule in continuous time.
 A chair and two competing players decide how to split one unit of surplus.
 Players have exogenously given demands that are incompatible.
 At each instance, the players simultaneously choose whether to concede or continue.
 The chair can concede to either of the two competing players, but the competing players can concede only to the chair.
 An agreement is reached when at least one player concedes.
 We characterize the equilibria of this game and establish the necessary and sufficient conditions under which equilibria with delay exist.
 In contrast to the bilateral case, delay equilibria are less likely and must involve an asymmetry: they exist only when the demands of the competing players are identical and sufficiently large, and only the chair can concede with a strictly positive probability at the start of the game.
 This has the surprising implication that the chair may be worse off when bargaining with two players under majority rule than with one who has veto power.